Before you begin

 A service account is identified by its email address, which is unique to the account.

-The following table lists the types of service accounts used in Cloud Data Fusion.
-For more information, see Types of service accounts in the IAM documentation.
+The following types of service accounts used in Cloud Data Fusion.
+For more information, see Types of service accounts.

 ||The Google-managed service account, called the Cloud Data Fusion API Service Agent, which Cloud Data Fusion creates to gain access to customer resources so that it can act on the customer's behalf.
 It is used in the tenant project to access customer project resources.
 For example, Preview runs in memory instead of in a Dataproc cluster.|